Luis-Varona/MatrixBandwidth.jl/docs/src/index.md

 ## Citing

 I encourage you to cite this work if you have found any of the algorithms herein useful for your research.
-Starring the *MatrixBandwidth.jl* repository on GitHub is also appreciated.
+Starring the MatrixBandwidth.jl repository on GitHub is also appreciated.

 The latest citation information may be found in the [CITATION.bib](https://raw.githubusercontent.com/Luis-Varona/MatrixBandwidth.jl/main/CITATION.bib) file within the repository.

 ## Project status

-The latest stable release of *MatrixBandwidth.jl* is v0.2.0.
+The latest stable release of MatrixBandwidth.jl is v0.2.0.
 Although several metaheuristic algorithms are still under development, the rest of the package is fully functional and covered by unit tests.

+Currently, MatrixBandwidth.jl's core functions generically accept any input of the type `AbstractMatrix{<:Number}`, not behaving any differently when given sparsely stored matrices (e.g., from the [SparseArrays.jl](https://github.com/JuliaSparse/SparseArrays.jl) standard library package).
+Capabilities for directly handling graph inputs (aiming to reduce the matrix bandwidth of a graph's adjacency) are also not available.
+Given that bandwidth reduction is often applied to sparse matrices and graphs, these limitations will be addressed in a future release of the package.

 ## Index